Improving cold-atom sensors with quantum entanglement: Prospects and challenges: Acknowledgements

 \section{Acknowledgements}

-We acknowledge fruitful discussions with John Close, Chris Freier, Kyle Hardman, Joseph Hope, and Paul Wigley.
+We acknowledge fruitful discussions with John Close, Chris Freier, Kyle Hardman, Joseph Hope, and Paul Wigley, and insightful suggestions made by Franck Pereira dos Santos on behalf of the Atom Interferometry and Inertial Sensors team at SYRTE.
 S.S.S. was supported by an Australian Research Council Discovery Early Career Researcher Award (DECRA), Project No. DE200100495.
 O.H. was supported by IST Austria.